 - Jack always loved music and completed a two-year music course at the Academy of Contemporary Music

 - Jack found breaking into the music industry tough.
 He took an unpaid internship with a record company and worked in the Abbey Road Studios bar and shop

 - When a job came up as digital marketing assistant he jumped at the chance to learn more about the studios

 - He now assists with the online shop, advertising campaigns, graphic design and also interviews artists who use the Abbey Road Studios

 - Jack is able to use the studios to work on his own music in his own time.

-What to expect if you want to be a digital marketer
+What to expect if you want to become a digital marketing assistant

 Jack’s love for music led him to working behind the scenes at Abbey Road studios as a marketing assistant.
 Digital marketers promote brands, products and services through social media, websites and apps.

-- Digital marketeer hours: 37 to 39 hours per week
+- Digital marketing assistant hours: 37 to 39 hours per week